Pickle/Lab3dGLES/readme.txt

 Improvements over the original Ken's Labyrinth:

+In addition to the changes below
+OpenGLES support and hardware support for wiz and caanoo.

 - Runs natively on 32-bit Windows or Unix.
 - Supports big-endian CPUs.
 - Uses OpenGL to provide hardware accelerated, anti-aliased graphics with